 No matter the format of the interview, you always want to be prepared—ultimately, preparation will ensure your successful interview, and it’s always the interview that clinches the offer!

-Many companies do phone interviews in the first step of their hiring process, especially when there is a great distance between you and them.
-Phone interviews can be great because you can have notes in front of you, however, they can be tough, because in light of the fact that 90% of communication is nonverbal, that’s not possible through the phone.
-So, the only way that you can show your excitement and enthusiasm for the opportunity you're interviewing for is through the tone of your voice.
-It may sound corny, but experts say you should smile during your conversation, so that a happy, energetic, and positive tone will come through the phone line.
+Many companies do phone interviews in the first step of their hiring process, especially when candidates do not live locally.
+Phone interviews may be less stressful because you can have your notes in front of you; however, keep in mind that 90 percent of communication is nonverbal, and that’s not possible through the phone.
+The only way you can show your excitement and enthusiasm for the opportunity you're interviewing for is through the tone of your voice.
+It may sound corny, but experts say you should smile during your conversation to make your voice sound happy, energetic, and positive through the phone line.

-This is pretty close to a face to face interview, so you’ll want to prepare just the same.
-Dress professionally, have impeccable grooming, and lots of stories prepared for behavioral type questions.
+This is pretty close to a face-to-face interview, so you’ll want to prepare just the same.
+Dress professionally, have impeccable grooming, and have lots of stories prepared for behavioral questions.
 Because you’re “live,” you won’t be able to refer to notes as you would for a phone interview.
-You’ll also want to know your résumé inside and out, but you can have it in front of you for brief reference.
+You’ll also want to know your resume inside and out, but you can have it in front of you for brief reference.
 A critical component to virtual interviews is the quality of your internet connection.
 You must ensure that you make or take the call in a space that’s quiet, uninterrupted, and has excellent cellular service.
 Consider using Career Services interview rooms and your own laptop or our conference room with video conference capabilities.